OF IPSDEN CRICKET CLUB

 If you can help us with any more info on the history of Ipsden Cricket Club (or can correct of any inaccuracies), we'd be delighted to hear from you.
 You can email the club by clicking on the icon below.

-The year that Ipsden Cricket Club was established (whether informally or formally) is widely understood to be 1864 - the earliest reference we have been able to find in the local press is 1865.
+The year that Ipsden Cricket Club was established (whether informally or formally) is widely understood to be 1864.
+Apparently there is reference to the date in Mr Reade's diary, which is being investigated.

 "Charles Reade, as I knew him" by John Darent Blake Coleman.
 Published by London, Treherne & company in 1903.